 When the [[Call]] internal method for a Function object F is called with a this value and a list of arguments, the following steps are taken:

-Let funcCtx be the result of establishing a new execution context for function code using the value of F's [[FormalParameters]] internal property, the passed arguments List args, and the this value as described in 10.4.3.
+Let funcCtx be the result of establishing a new execution context for function code using F, the passed arguments List args, and the this value as described in 10.4.3.

+If an exception was thrown in the previous step, return (throw, V, empty) where V is the exception.
+(Execution now proceeds as if no exception were thrown.)

 Let result be the result of evaluating the FunctionBody that is the value of F's [[Code]] internal property.
 If F does not have a [[Code]] internal property or if its value is an empty FunctionBody, then result is (normal, undefined, empty).

 Exit the execution context funcCtx, restoring the previous execution context.